Spanish conquest of Oran (1732): Preparations of the expedition

 The expedition began to organise itself on 16 March 1732, in the port of Alicante.
 The person responsible for the preparation of the expedition was the Prince of Campo Florido, Captain-General and Governor of the Kingdom of Valencia.
 The city was overcome with the challenge of containing such a large number of troops, sailors and noblemen.
 The authorities estimated more than 30,000 present.
 At the time, the city received most of its merchandise via the port, with some help from nearby towns and cities, but finally the supply to the city was a success.

-On 7 June, Don José Carrillo de Albornoz, Duke of Montemar, who Philip V had chosen as leader of the expedition, attended the Convent of Santísima Faz, to pray for protection and the success of his plan.
-The port began filling up with masts, and every type of sail, conceivable, and by the end of May, Campo Florido informed the Spanish General, Don Alejandro de la Motte, that he had solved the embargo of all the transport ships nearby.
+On 7 June, José Carrillo de Albornoz, Duke of Montemar, who Philip V had chosen as leader of the expedition, attended the Convent of Santísima Faz, to pray for protection and the success of his plan.
+The port began filling up with masts, and every type of sail conceivable, and by the end of May, Campo Florido informed the Spanish General, Alejandro de la Motte, that he had solved the embargo of all the transport ships nearby.
 Everything had been planned, down to the last detail, and the expedition was ready to set sail.

-The fleet
+Fleet

-The great fleet consisted of 12 ships of the line, 50 frigates, 7 galleys and 26 galiots, 4 brigs, 97 xebecs, several gunboats and bomb vessels, approximately 109 transport ships, and several minor ships and vessels of different classes, in total, the ships of the fleet numbered about 500–600, and the supreme commander of the fleet was the veteran naval officer Don Francisco Javier Cornejo.
+The great fleet consisted of 12 ships of the line, 50 frigates, 7 galleys and 26 galiots, 4 brigs, 97 xebecs, several gunboats and bomb vessels, approximately 109 transport ships, and several minor ships and vessels of different classes, in total, the ships of the fleet numbered about 500–600, and the supreme commander of the fleet was the veteran naval officer Francisco Javier Cornejo.
 The fleet caused great astonishment in all Europe, and as a writer of that time, said:

-The army
+Army

 The army was led by the Duke of Montemar.
 The contingent consisted of 23 generals, 19 brigadiers and 129 officers.